Gascoyne Region Projects

 Chain Pool

-The Chain Pool Project is located approximately 275km northeast of Carnarvon and consists of one Exploration Licence application.
-The Project straddles the boundary between the Gascoyne Province and the Edmund Basin with the western half of the tenement covering a granitoid intrusion of the Durlacher Supersuite and the eastern half of the tenement covers sediments of the Edmund Basin intruded by 1465Ma dolerite sill an includes the historic Joy Helen Cu-Pb-Zn-Ag occurence.
+The Chain Pool Project is located approximately 275km northeast of Carnarvon and consists of one granted Exploration Licence.
+The Project straddles the boundary between the Gascoyne Province and the Edmund Basin.
+The western half of the tenement covers a granitoid intrusion of the Durlacher Supersuite and the eastern half of the tenement covers sediments of the Edmund Basin and includes the historic Joy Helen Cu-Pb-Zn-Ag workings, which has been previously described as a sedimentary exhalative (SEDEX) base metal occurence.

 Both geological sequences are crosscut by later dykes of the 750Ma Mundine Well Suite which is the same unit that hosts the Mangaroon Ni-Cu-PGE occurrence further south.